folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "I'm that—" > I'm that nigga

-* The phrase “I’m that nigga” is a very popular catchphrase within mainstream hip hop culture and has been used in the lyrics of a countless rappers to depict themselves as strong, proud, hyper-masculine individuals who can get money by any means necessary, intimidate their enemies and have sex with the most attactive women wherever they go.
+* The phrase “I’m that nigga” is a very popular catchphrase within mainstream hip hop culture and has been used in the lyrics of countless rappers to depict themselves as strong, proud, hyper-masculine individuals who can get money by any means necessary, intimidate their enemies, and have sex with the most attractive women wherever they go.

-* The popularity of the phrase “I’m that nigga” can likely be tracked back to the Soul singer Curtis Mayfield’s 1972 song “Pusherman” which plays during the opening scene of the 1972 black exploitation (aka blaxploitation) film Super Fly.
-Super Fly glorifies the life of a successful drug dealer who boasts of having lots of money and having sex with lots of women.
-Within the context of “Pusherman”, this drug dealer refers to himself by saying “I’m that nigga in the alley”.
+* The popularity of the phrase “I’m that nigga” can likely be traced back to the soul singer Curtis Mayfield’s 1972 song “Pusherman,” which plays during the opening scene of the 1972 blaxploitation film *Super Fly*. *Super Fly* glorifies the life of a successful drug dealer who boasts of having lots of money and having sex with lots of women.
+Within the context of “Pusherman,” this drug dealer refers to himself by saying, “I’m that nigga in the alley.”

   * *I'm your mama, I'm your daddy
   **I'm that nigga in the alley**